mmomtchev/guerilla-slides/guerilla-slides-2024-dotjs.md

 [comment]: # (!!!)

-At different times during the last few years, I did need to use three universally used libraries with very wide support that do not exist *(did not exist)* for JavaScript:
+At different times during the last few years, I did need to use three universal libraries with very wide language support that do not exist *(did not exist)* for JavaScript:

 * `ImageMagick`
 * `ffmpeg`